grig23/primetime.en/help/AccountIQ/howto-select-segment-timeframe.md

 >[!NOTE]
 >
 >We cannot select more than 10 items in MVPD and programmer selector.

-1. Select **Apply selection** for the selection to take effect.

-Another way to chaneg selection is to deselct the any of the previously selected MVPDs and channels. in the segment nd timeframe panel.
+Another way to change selection is to deselct the any of the previously selected MVPDs and channels. in the segment nd timeframe panel.
 Or you can clear the entire selection, and defaults you back to All.

 ## Granularity and timeframe selection {#granularity-timeframe}